Free Medical Power of Attorney Form

 The signing requirements for Medical Power of Attorney documents vary from state to state.
 However, almost all states require at least one witness or notary public to also sign the document.

-Keep in mind that a witness cannot be someone that is related to the Principal or Agent.
-They also cannot be someone that is a beneficiary in the Principal’s last will and testament.
-In the event that a notary is necessary, the same notary may not count as a witness to the singing.
+Keep in mind that a witness cannot be someone that is related to the principal or agent.
+They also cannot be someone that is a beneficiary in the principal’s last will and testament.
+In the event that a notary is necessary, the same notary may not count as a witness to the singing [3].

 Below are the MPOA signing requirements and the related statutory forms for each U.S. state: